NCI-ITEB/tumor_epidemiology_approaches/sessions/session_3/practical.md

 {% include image-modal.html link="practical_assets/11_fastqc_adapter_content.jpeg" %}

 Our FFPE samples are absent from this graph because they have no adapter content.
-This is because they’ve already been trimmed (more on this later).
+This is because they’ve already been trimmed.
 These adapter sequences can only negatively impact our analysis so they should be removed.
 We will remove these via read trimming.

 ---